CoDi -- an exemplar-conditioned diffusion model for low-shot counting: Experiments

 \textbf{One-shot counting.} A one-shot counting setup, i.e., counting with a single exemplar, is considered to further explore exemplar-based counting robustness.
 Results on FSC147~\cite{ranjan2021learning} are reported in Table~\ref{tab:fsc147-1shot-results}.
 Note that \methodName{} does not require any specialization (e.g., additional re-training or fine-tuning) for one-shot counting, yet outperforms all state-of-the-art one-shot density- and detection-based methods.
 In particular, it outperforms GeCo by 13\% MAE and 49\% RMSE on the test set.
 Compared to the three-shot setup, the one-shot \methodName{} achieves even slightly lower RMSE but does not drastically increase MAE.
 This result indicates similar counting capability on both setups, which demonstrates great robustness to the number of input exemplars.

 \textbf{Reference-less counting.} To cover the whole low-shot counting spectrum, the reference-less performance on the FSC147 dataset is reported in Table~\ref{tab:0shotfsc147-results}.
 In this setup, exemplars are not provided, and counters are required to count the majority object class.
 As described in Section~\ref{sec:zero-shot}, minimal adaptation of the few-shot \methodName{} is required to support this setup, with the number of reference-less queries set to $K_Z = 3$.
-Table~\ref{tab:0shotfsc147-results} shows that \methodName{} achieves state-of-the-art performance in terms of MAE among all compared methods.
-Compared to the best recent state-of-the-art GeCo~\cite{pelhan2024novel}, \methodName{} delivers on par RMSE and outperforms the method by 10\% MAE.
-We also include PSECO~\cite{pseco} and CountDiff~\cite{hui2025class} which use text prompts only and can be thus considered as {\it zero-shot} methods. \methodName{} outperforms both counters by 28\% MAE and 19\% MAE, thus outperforming even methods that employ language.
-Based on these results we conclude that \methodName{} successfully covers the whole low-shot counting spectrum.
+Table~\ref{tab:0shotfsc147-results} shows that \methodName{} achieves the best test MAE among methods that do not use text prompts.
+Compared to the best recent text-free state-of-the-art GeCo~\cite{pelhan2024novel}, \methodName{} delivers slightly better RMSE and outperforms the method by 10\% MAE.
+We also include PSECO~\cite{pseco}, CountDiff~\cite{hui2025class} and YOLO-Count~\cite{zeng2025yolocount} which use text prompts only and can be thus considered as {\it zero-shot} methods. \methodName{} outperforms these counters by 28\% MAE, 19\% MAE and 23.6\% respectively.
+While \methodName{} stays competitive when compared to the recently proposed text-prompted counter T2ICount~\cite{qian2025t2icount}, CountSE~\cite{liu2025countse}, a novel text-prompted zero-shot method, achieves stronger overall results.
+Based on these results we conclude that \methodName{} successfully covers the whole low-shot counting spectrum and remains competitive without relying on text prompts.

-\subsubsection{Computational requirements}
+\subsection{Computational requirements}

-Computation costs of \methodName{} are benchmarked on the FSC147 dataset and compared to the current state-of-the-art CountGD~\cite{amini2024countgd}, since it is currently the only competing localization-based counter.
-On a H100 GPU, \methodName{} takes on average 0.6 seconds to process a single image with a maximum memory peak of 10GB GPU VRAM.
-In comparison, CountGD takes on average 0.82 seconds per image and requires a maximum of 12GB of VRAM.
-For the most challenging images, \ie~those with a large number of small objects that require additional upscaling or tiling, inference times increase to 0.9 seconds for \methodName{} and 26 seconds for CountGD.